makdoudN/makdoudN.github.io/content/posts/llm-conventional-commit.md

 -  $ \textcolor{red}{\raisebox{.5pt}{\textcircled{\scriptsize 1}}} $ Validation of the output is not straightforward.
 -  $ \textcolor{red}{\raisebox{.5pt}{\textcircled{\scriptsize 2}}} $ The git-diff is not always the best source of information to generate a good commit message.
 Why ?
 Because it can be massive (example, with notebooks) and it is not always easy to understand what has been changed.

+message.
+Why ?
+Because it can be massive (example, with notebooks) and it is not always easy to understand what has been changed.
+This is {{< highlight >}}highlighted text{{< /highlight >}} in yellow. message.
+Why ?
+Because it can be massive (example, with notebooks) and it is not always easy to understand what has been changed.